AravindhBabu123/Automated_Gmail_Labeling-n8n/README.md

 5.  **Import & Configure:** Import my `workflow.json` file into your n8n instance and plug in your own Google credentials.

 ---

+⚠️ This workflow does not include API keys or secrets.
+You will need to configure your own Gmail API / Google Gemini API credentials in your n8n instance to make it work.

 Thanks for checking out my project!
 Feel free to fork it, ask questions, or suggest improvements.